 Know that Mental Strategies require use & knowledge of:

 - Place Value Structure

 Know how to use Mental Processes to manipulate numbers for easier computation, including:

 - Splitting Numbers using Place Value, Partitioning and Rearranging the Parts

 - Recording Operations on number lines

 - Know about relationships between the operations

-Mental Maths Strategies – Foundation to Year 6
+#5 Teaching Mental Maths Strategies – Foundation to Year 6

 Mental maths is a multi-step, in the head, process, involving many fragments, bits & parts of information to hold, remember & come back to.
-The best mental strategies help us to hold onto the steps of the calculation in our head as we go along.
-And the best mental maths program involves explicit teaching, thinking about thinking (metacognition) & discussion of the best strategy for the job.
+Mental strategies help us to carry out these calculations in our head, and the best mental maths program involves explicit teaching, thinking about thinking (metacognition) & discussion of the best strategy for the job.